The Batwa People

 The origin of the Batwa people

 A legend is always told about how the Batwa came into existence and this is always told by the elders of the Twa.
 It is believed that there was a man named Kihanga who had three sons named Katutsi, Kahutu and Katwa respectively.
-The man gave them a task of protecting milk gourds to see how responsible they all there.
+The man gave them a task of protecting milk gourds to see how responsible they are.
 The boys kept the gourds throughout the night and in the morning they were summoned by their father to check on their progress.
 Katusi had his milk gourd still full, Kahutu’s milk gourd was half full and Katwa’s milk gourd was empty.

 Due to the outcome of the results, the father gave them presents according to their responsibility.
 Katutsi was blessed with all the cows that the father owned and these would help him and his children to prosper, Kahutu was blessed with seeds and hoe and these would be used to grow their food and prosper with his future generations and Katwa was gifted with the forest and whatever was in it and he was to survive by gathering wild fruits and hunting and this would be done by him and his future generations and this is how the Batwa came to live in the forest.

 The social and economic life of the Batwa